 Andrew Sansom is one of Texas’ leading conservationists.
 He is a former executive director of the Texas Parks and Wildlife Department, executive director of the Texas Nature Conservancy, and founder of The Parks and Wildlife Foundation of Texas.
-For his commitment to the management and protection of natural resources, Mr. Sansom also is a past recipient of the Chevron Conservation Award, The Chuck Yeager Award from the National Fish and Wildlife Foundation, The Pugsley Medal from the National Park Foundation, and the Seton Award from the International Association of Fish and Wildlife Agencies.
+For his commitment to the management and protection of natural resources, Dr. Sansom also is a past recipient of the Chevron Conservation Award, The Chuck Yeager Award from the National Fish and Wildlife Foundation, The Pugsley Medal from the National Park Foundation, and the Seton Award from the International Association of Fish and Wildlife Agencies.
 He is a Distinguished Alumnus of Texas Tech University and Austin College.
 And he received a PhD in Geography from Texas State University-San Marcos in 2013.

-Under his leadership at the Texas Parks and Wildlife Department, Mr. Sansom spearheaded a number of important programs, including:
+Under his leadership at the Texas Parks and Wildlife Department, Dr. Sansom spearheaded a number of important programs, including:

 - Creating the Parks and Wildlife Foundation of Texas, which funds a number of department programs through private donations.